Richardyang8/Richardyang8.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I graduated from the Anhui University（安徽大学） in 2025 with a Bachelor of Law degree in Sociology.
+I graduated from the Anhui University（安徽大学）in 2025 with a Bachelor of Law degree in Sociology.
 Currently, I'm pursuing a Master's degree in Computational Social Science at UC San Diego.